titasmallick/BioNotes/README.md

 - Use the notes for quick revision and in-depth study.
 - Refer to the "Numerical Problems" for practice.
 - Check the "Question Guide" and "Suggestions" for exam preparation.

 ---

+## 🧠 Question Bank

+> 📌 Practice makes perfect!

+Each class folder contains a `Question Bank` with chapter-wise questions to help you test your knowledge and prepare for exams.

+**Features:**
+- **Chapter-wise Questions:** Find questions organized by topic.
+- **Exam-Oriented:** Designed to reflect the format of typical exam questions.
+- **Self-Assessment:** A great way to check your understanding and identify areas for improvement.

+---